yunijeong5/counting-datasets/design.md

   },
   "aux": {
     "hbb": {
       "dota/harbor": List[InstanceAnnotationRecord],
       "dota/ship": List[InstanceAnnotationRecord]
+    }
   },
-  },
   "review_status": "reviewed"
 }
 ```
+In this view, multiple classes may be present in a single sample.
+Only annotations with `role="instance"` contribute to counts, and auxiliary annotations (e.g., exemplar boxes or alternative geometries) are grouped under `aux` by role.

 ### 8.3 CountingClassDataset (Class-Centric)

-A class-centric view that iterates over images containing a specific class.
-This view is ideal for class-specific counting, exemplar-based methods, and per-class evaluation.
+`CountingClassDataset` provides a **class-centric view** of the data.

+Iteration is performed over images *conditioned on a single semantic class*.
+Only images containing at least one instance of the specified class are included.

+This view is ideal for:

+* class-specific counting tasks,
+* exemplar-based or prompt-based methods,
+* per-class evaluation and error analysis.

 Example usage: